Concert Communications Services: Concert with MCI

 According to Concert, by August 1995 Concert products encompassed approximately $700 million contracts with 2,000 customers in 40 countries and 800 cities.

-The problem with the Concert arrangement was that, to over come regulation, the three companies (BT, Concert, and MCI) were separate.
+The problem with the Concert arrangement was that, to overcome regulation, the three companies (BT, Concert, and MCI) were separate.
 For instance, each had its own board, sales force, operations team, and billing engine.
-This made delivering truly global deals virtually impossible - the only Customer Managed Service that progressed to delivery was with Dow Chemical.
+This made delivering truly global deals virtually impossible — the only Customer Managed Service that progressed to delivery was with Dow Chemical.

 Concert plc

 This alliance progressed further on 3 November 1996 when the two companies announcement that they had entered into a full merger agreement to create a global telecommunications company to be called Concert plc, which would be incorporated in the UK with headquarters in both London and Washington DC.

 Portugal Telecom (PT) also joined the alliance in 1997, but it didn't buy any share on Concert: it would only be the distributor of Concert services in Portugal.
 BT and MCI bought, respectively, 1% and 0.5% of PT.